 Weston Price Foundation:

 The Weston A. Price Foundation for Wise Traditions in Food, Farming, and Healing Arts promotes the consumption of nutrient-dense whole foods and healthy fats, such as butter, raw milk, cream, cheese, liver, cod liver oil, and seafood.
 Named for the dentist and diet researcher Weston Price whose travels in the 1930s studying native diets around the world convinced him that animal fats are essential to human health and nutrient absorption, the foundation challenges the USDA guidelines of low-fat, low-sodium, high veggie diets and instead promotes its “Healthy 4 Life Guidelines:

 “Every day, eat high quality, whole foods to provide an abundance of nutrients, chosen from each of the following four groups:

-- Grains, legumes and nuts: whole-grain baked goods, breakfast porridges, whole grain rice; beans and lentils; peanuts, cashews and nuts, properly prepared to improve digestibility.
+- Grains, legumes, and nuts: whole-grain baked goods, breakfast porridges, whole grain rice; beans and lentils; peanuts, cashews, and nuts, adequately prepared to improve digestibility.

 - Fruits and Vegetables: preferably fresh or frozen, preferably locally grown, either raw, cooked or in soups and stews, and also as lacto-fermented condiments.

-While they most pointedly do not have a pyramid, the foundation does have a plethora of articles, research, and commentary that challenges many current assumptions about what is a “healthy” diet.
+While they do not have a pyramid, the foundation does have a plethora of articles, research, and commentary that challenges many current assumptions about what is a “healthy” diet.